garnertb/dormant-accounts/.github/instructions/ts.instructions.md

 - Prefer destructuring for declaring variables and function parameters.
 - Include TSDoc comments for all public functions and classes, include types in parameters and return types
 - When implementing a request to a paginated GitHub API endpoint, use `octokit.paginate` interface to handle pagination

+## Testing

+- do not provide test coverage for logging